kletobias/p2022/_posts/2025-04-17-spotlight-modular-code-as-a-cornerstone-of-mlops.md

 # Spotlight: Modular Code as a Cornerstone of MLOps

+> **Note**: This article references the academic demonstration version of the pipeline.
+> Some implementation details have been simplified or removed for IP protection.
+> Full implementation available under commercial license.

 Modular code separates each pipeline function—data loading, cleaning, feature engineering, training—into well-defined modules.
 By following a single-responsibility principle and keeping configuration details in YAML, the pipeline in this project remains flexible and reusable.
-For instance, references to [configs/transformations](https://github.com/kletobias/advanced-mlops-lifecycle-hydra-mlflow-optuna-dvc/tree/main/configs/transformations) align each module’s parameters with typed dataclasses in [dependencies/transformations](https://github.com/kletobias/advanced-mlops-lifecycle-hydra-mlflow-optuna-dvc/tree/main/dependencies/transformations).
+For instance, references to [configs/transformations](https://github.com/kletobias/advanced-mlops-demo/tree/main/configs/transformations) align each module’s parameters with typed dataclasses in [dependencies/transformations](https://github.com/kletobias/advanced-mlops-demo/tree/main/dependencies/transformations).

 **Key Advantages**